When the abuse of men is considered to be violence against women and girls

 7. To bring troops into conflict

-This sounds rather like drafting men into servitude, so perhaps ‘engage’ is not the best term to use here.
+This sounds rather like drafting men into servitude, so perhaps ‘engage’ might not be the best term to use here.
 And indeed, the model of engagement proposed by the ‘yes’ team was very much a one-sided affair.
-This came as no surprise given the participation of Kate Jenkins, whose predecessor at the Australian Human Rights Commission was Elizabeth Broderick and chief architect of the ‘Champions of Change‘ program.
+This came as no surprise given the participation of Kate Jenkins, whose predecessor at the Australian Human Rights Commission was Elizabeth Broderick (also chief architect of the ‘Champions of Change‘ program).

 This component of the feminist vision translates into recruiting men in positions of authority as tools to enhance female privilege through the use of shaming and appeals to chivalry.
 It does not involve any reciprocal responsibility to listen to, understand, or render assistance to men.